 G) Number of PIRs per CRU in ESCs, separated by whether the CRU crosses an IN boundary or is contained within an IN.
 CRUs crossing IN boundaries have significantly more interactions than CRUs fully contained within INs (p-value<0.001 according to two-sided Wilcoxon rank sum test).

+H) Strength of TAD boundaries, separated by whether they are crossed or not crossed by promoter interactions.
+ESCs (left) and NECs (right).

-(Ji et al., 2016)Fewer than 50% of CRUs, but significantly more than expected at random, were fully contained with the extremities of IN boundaries (permutation test, * denotes p-value<0.001).
+I) The line graph shows the percentage of CRUs with different proportions of interactions that reside within the largest span of each overlapping IN set (coordinates calculated from (Ji et al., 2016)).
+Fewer than 50% of CRUs, but significantly more than expected at random, were fully contained with the extremities of IN boundaries (permutation test, * denotes p-value<0.001).
 The 1000 random samples were generated by permutations of CRUs across all promoter fragments, retaining the same overall CRU structure.
-In addition, fewer CRUs span entirely over an IN boundary (permutation test, * denotes p-value<0.001).Figure 4–figure supplement 1.
+In addition, fewer CRUs span entirely over an IN boundary (permutation test, * denotes p-value<0.001).
+Error bars show 95% confidence intervals.
+Promoters outside of a defined IN were excluded from the analysis.

+Figure 4–figure supplement 1.
 Clustering of CRUs according to chromatin state of each PIR i4 NECs.

 CRUs were hierarchically clustered according to their fractions of PIRs from different chromatin states in NECs.
 Boxplots depict the distribution of PIR fractions for each chromatin state (Act, active; Pois, poised; PcG, Polycomb-associated; Bg, background).
 Heatmaps coupled to boxplots show log2 odds-ratios of promoter states (p-value<0.001, χ2 test on the contingency tables).